 Chatbots for research are here

+Chatbots have emerged in the past few years and they have become a very useful brand tool.
 They help with sales, customer services and tech support; and now there are chatbots for research.

-And they’re especially handy for researching The Kids (Millennials / Gen Zs / whatever).
+They’re especially handy for researching The Kids (Millennials / Gen Zs / whatever).
 The Kids don’t have email and won’t take surveys – but they will respond a bit more if you get them in Messenger.

 And then you can fool them into taking not-surveys through a series of mini scrolling speech bubbles.
 With lists of answer options.

-They’re a stepping-stone to truly conversational feedback through intelligent voice agents – and they’re growing.
+Chatbots are a stepping-stone to truly conversational feedback through intelligent voice agents – and they’re growing.
 You should think about giving them a go for certain use cases and target audiences.

 So what are your options if you want to get chatty with your surveys?
 Essentially you can go generalist or specialist: